stacks-network/docs/src/pages/start-mining/mainnet.md

 ## Introduction

-Make sure you've followed the [Running mainnet node](/understand-stacks/running-mainnet-node) tutorial.
+Make sure you've followed the [Running mainnet node](/understand-stacks/running-mainnet-node) procedure.
 Once completed it's only a few more steps to run a proof-of-burn miner on the mainnet.

-[@page-reference | inline]
-| /understand-stacks/running-mainnet-node

 If you're interested in mining on the testnet, you can find instructions on how to do that here: